Scheduled MonumentsEnglandIron Age ritual enclosure containing a Bronze Age barrow, and Roman cemetery

 Iron Age ritual enclosure containing a Bronze Age barrow, and Roman cemetery is a scheduled monument protected by Historic England under reference 1465057.
 View the official record →

-I appreciate your request, but I must be direct: I do not have reliable specific information about the monument with NHLE list entry 1465057 in Cambridgeshire in my training data.
+I do not have reliable access to the specific details of the site with NHLE list entry 1465057 to provide accurate scholarly description of this particular monument in Cambridgeshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1465057.

 Iron Age ritual enclosure containing a Bronze Age barrow, and Roman cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1465057.